anibalg0mez/balerocms-src/README.md

 ==========

-Note that, Balero CMS is a legacy and unsupported software, we are migrating the code to a PHP 7+ or 8+ but only a framework!
+We are migrating the entiry core/framework code to a newest version (PHP 8+).

-Maybe you want to checkout the framework based on this CMS.
+Maybe you want to checkout or help to the framework.

+We coming soon when framework is migrated.

 https://github.com/anibalg0mez/balero-framework